sharktankful/gui-youtube-downloader/README.md

 4. Install Python if not done by going to the [official website](https://www.python.org/downloads/) and following the instructions for your operating system.

-5. Go to the project directory.
+5. Open a terminal or a command prompt and go to the project directory.
 For example:

 ```sh
 cd Downloads/youtube-downloader-main/
 ```

-6. Open a terminal or a command prompt and activate the virtual environment where all dependencies are installed.
+6. Activate the virtual environment where all dependencies are installed.

-For Linux/MacOS:
+* For Linux/MacOS:

 ```sh
 source env/bin/activate
 ```

-For Windows:
+* For Windows:

 ```sh
 env\Scripts\activate